 11. Badrinath Mandir, Uttarakhand

 Historically it is believed that it was a Buddhist stupa located in the hills of Uttarakhand.
 Adi Shankaracharya established it in the 8th century as a Hindu temple.
 Badrinath temple is dedicated to Lord Vishnu.

 This is one of the oldest temples in the city of Bhubaneswar.
 This temple is dedicated to Lord Trimbuneshwar.
 The present form of this temple was made in 1090-1104, but some parts of it are more than 1400 years old.
 This temple is also mentioned in the 6th-century articles.

 13. Shri Rangnath Swami Temple, Srirangam, Tamilnadu

 Sri Ranganath Swamy Temple is called the largest temple of India according to the area.
-Its area spread over 631,000 square meters.
+Its area is spread over 631,000 square meters.
 This temple is dedicated to Lord Vishnu.
 The temple is built in a Dravidian style.
 This temple has been a threat to natural disasters since ancient times.
-Also, here the Dutch, Portuguese and British invaded many times.
+Also, here the Dutch, Portuguese, and British invaded many times.

 14. Dwarkadhish Temple, Gujarat

 It is believed that this temple was built by Vajra Nabh, the supporter of Krishna.
 In time, this temple was restored.
 The present form of the temple was built in the 16th century.
 This Shankaracharyaji established it as one of the four Dhams.

 15. Brahma Temple, Pushkar, Rajasthan

 Brahma Temple is located 11 km from Ajmer city of Rajasthan the only ancient Brahma temple in India has located far away from Pushkar.
 This temple is believed to be around 2000 years old.
 It is described in other texts, including Vidyapuraan.